Why Hadrian’s Wall was built

 The Picts and Brigantes were neither English or Scottish, but were the tribal descendants of earlier inhabitants of Britain’s mainland.
 When Hadrian’s Wall was built the English and Scots were yet to invade or settle in Britain.
 England or Scotland simply did not exist in Roman times.

 One misconception about Hadrian’s Wall should therefore be dismissed: it did not act as a boundary between England and Scotland.
 The English and the Scots did not settle in Britain until three centuries after Hadrian’s Wall was built.

 It is also a misconception that Hadrian’s Wall forms a boundary between England and Scotland today.
-This is simply incorrect as Northumberland, England’s northernmost and very Anglo-Saxon county, lies north of the Wall.
+This is simply incorrect as Northumberland, England’s northernmost county with its rich Anglo-Saxon history, lies to the north of the Wall.